0xB10C/memo/README.md

 ## Project History

 I've started building the first version of mempool.observer mid 2017 as my first Bitcoin related project.
-I was (and still am) motivated by presumably Greg Maxwell's words you can see in the footer.
+I was (and still am) motivated by presumably Greg Maxwell's words:

+>"What's going to happen to Bitcoin?" is the wrong question.
+The right question is "What are you going to contribute?" &mdash; <cite>[Greg Maxwell](https://github.com/gmaxwell)</cite>

 Later this year the bitcoin transaction fees rose and I had quite some traffic.
-The high fees where caused by a huge transaction flood as the price rose to $20k.
+The high fees were caused by a huge transaction flood as the price rose to $20k.
 I regularly had problems with long running scripts due to querying and processing the huge mempool on a low end VPS.
-However due to time constrains I weren't able to work on increasing the performance and the fees were quite low at that time anyway.
+Due to time constrains I wasn't able to improve the performance.
-This resulted in mempool.observer v1 dieing the not-maintained death sometime in 2018.
+This resulted in mempool.observer v1 dieing the not-maintained-death sometime in 2018.

 I've focused full time on Bitcoin in spring 2019 and spend a part of that time to work on v2.
 V2 is a full rewrite of mempool.observer - only the idea, license and the quote from Maxwell remained.
-The goal is to offer way more than v1 did, but to build it with performance and maintainability in mind.
+The goal is to offer way more than v1 did, but build on a foundation with performance and maintainability in mind.
 I'm open for ideas and feedback.